pqrs32/tclg_project/README.md

-Its our college project frent-end code.
+Its our college project front-end code.